Azra Ismail, PhD

 (she, her, hers)

-As an interdisciplinary scholar, I engage in ethnographic fieldwork, participatory design, system development, and evaluation.
-I frequently draw on feminist perspectives when analyzing AI efforts, and center communities that have been pushed to the margins on account of gender, race, class, religion, caste, rurality, and more.
+As an interdisciplinary scholar, I engage in participatory design, UI/UX research, fieldwork, system development, and mixed-methods evaluation.
 My research has entailed developing long-term relationships with communities, non-profit organizations, and industry actors.
-I have been fortunate to receive several honors for this work, including the Google Award for Inclusion Research, the ACM SIGCHI Dissertation Award, and Forbes 30 under 30 Asia.
+I have been fortunate to receive several honors for my work, including from Google Research, the ACM SIGCHI Dissertation Award, MIT Solve, and Forbes 30 under 30 Asia.
 I was also named to the list of 100 Brilliant Women in AI Ethics, and 75 Women in STEAM by the Office of the Principal Scientific Advisor to the Government of India.

 ——————

-Academia can be an inspiring environment for those passionate about research, but it is often filled with opaque processes and unwritten norms.
+Academia can be a wonderful environment for those passionate about research, but has many unwritten norms.
 To make this hidden curriculum accessible, I have compiled some advice for prospective PhD applicants and made my faculty job market materials openly available.